icst2021satool/probabilistic-coupling-experiment/README.md

 folder ``datacollection/subsumption-files/PROJECTID/reduce/VERSION``.
 These files can optionally be removed after the execution of the scripts to generate FDP data.
-In order so save space, **subsumption files** are available compressed [here](https://drive.google.com/drive/folders/1r9YyHduev5Ig1RG7I-ENkjcqND2ker0M?usp=sharing) for the d4j's projects, excepting Lang and Mockito.
+In order to save space, **subsumption files** are available compressed [here](https://drive.google.com/drive/folders/1r9YyHduev5Ig1RG7I-ENkjcqND2ker0M?usp=sharing) for the d4j's projects, excepting Lang and Mockito.

 ### datacollection/satool